Employees generally understand retaliation. It’s perhaps the easiest employment claim to prove.

 In addition to employment statutes, labor statutes also provide whistleblower protection.
-Each of the following have provisions that provide job protections for those that report labor violation at work.
+Each of the following has provisions that provide job protections for those that report labor violation at work.

 The FMLA provides certain employees with the right to take unpaid leave to care for themselves or a loved one.

 If you qualify for FMLA, your employer cannot interfere with this right.
 Or retaliate against you for exercising it.

 The FLSA requires employers to pay a minimum wage, sets overtime provisions, and classify who may or may not receive a salary for their work.

 Similarly, the FLSA protects employees that report workplace violations.

 Although not necessarily considered a “labor statute” the worker’s compensation act also has anti-retaliation/whistleblower provisions.

 Although some lawyers may quibble about what is a whistleblower statute vs. what statute has an anti-retaliation law, we need not complicate this.